laffed/node-typescript-template/README.md

 # Node Typescript Template

-Basic node template using rollup to output ts -> js Project is setup for a basic express server with passport and mongo.
+Basic node template using rollup to output ts -> js.\ Project is setup for a basic express server with passport and mongo.
 Delete packages as needed.